-United Kingdom: Marketing Sciences Unlimited
+United Kingdom: Walnut Unlimited

 Many people consider the UK’s Domesday Book to be the first bit of market research in 1086.
 A Census of the population.